The Bankrate promise

 Also, be aware that hanging out a shingle and declaring it your business isn’t enough to start up a business credit report.
 You’ll have to establish your business as a separate entity by incorporating it.

 For example, it may be a Limited Liability Corporations, which means that you won’t be personally liable for the company’s debts or liabilities.
-Other steps include getting an Employer Identification Number from the IRS so you can file your company’s taxes, and opening a bank account for your business.
+Other steps include getting an Employer Identification Number (EIN) from the IRS so you can file your company’s taxes, open a bank account for your business and easily apply for business credit.
 Eventually you’ll probably want to register for a Dun & Bradstreet D-U-N-S Number, too, since it might be necessary to apply for a loan or appeal to a new business partner.

 Right now, you don’t need a business credit report and score.
-Concentrate on your business plan and personal credit history.
+You can start building business credit by getting a business credit card—even before you launch your business.
+But for now, concentrate on your business plan and personal credit history.
 As long as your venture is viable, it turns a profit and you treat all your credit products and anyone else you do business with well, you’ll be on your way to a good business credit score—no matter which company produces it.